arp242/arp242.net/_posts/cmp-compress.md

 For the same reason I'm only comparing reasonably common compression tools already in wide-spread use.
-There are many others that are very similar to those listed here with minor differences (e.g. zip, 7zip), not considered stable (e.g. bzip3), or just not widespread for one reason or the other.
+There are many others that are very similar to those listed here with minor differences (e.g. zip, 7zip), not considered stable, or just not widespread for one reason or the other.

 If you're interested in other tools or sets of flags then you can run cmp-compress yourself.